To Zion: Critical reception

 "To Zion" received unanimous acclaim from music critics, both upon the release of The Miseducation of Lauryn Hill and in retrospective commentaries.
-Dom Phillips from Q complimented the song's instrumentation by saying it "neatly flutters Spanish guitar over a military march".
+Writing for Q, Dom Phillips complimented the song's instrumentation by saying it "neatly flutters Spanish guitar over a military march".
 John Mulvey from NME listed the track among the highlights of The Miseducation of Lauryn Hill, remarking that "emotional heroism prevails over poor-superstar whingeing" in its lyrics.
-Writing for Rolling Stone, American writer and journalist Touré also labeled it one of the album's standout tracks, describing it as an "epic, adoring tribute to her young son" and commending Santana's guitar performance.
-Nick Butler from Sputnikmusic stated the track could "easily descend into cheesy power-ballad territory" but nonetheless has "grit, imagination, and power".
-While retrospectively discussing its parent album, Kyle Anderson from MTV highlighted the song by calling it "sweet".
+In Rolling Stone, American writer and journalist Touré also labeled it one of the album's standout tracks, describing it as an "epic, adoring tribute to her young son" and commending Santana's guitar performance.
+Nick Butler of Sputnikmusic stated the track could "easily descend into cheesy power-ballad territory" but nonetheless has "grit, imagination, and power".
+While retrospectively discussing its parent album, MTV's Kyle Anderson highlighted the song by calling it "sweet".

 David Opie from Highsnobiety praised "To Zion", writing: "It's the way that Lauryn effortlessly combines the confessional with the celebratory here which truly speaks to her strength, teaching others to live their truth without letting subsequent struggles consume them."
 Justin Tinsley of Andscape shared Opie's sentiments, describing the song as "beautifully strong and transparent".
 Brandon Tensley wrote for Time that the thesis of The Miseducation of Lauryn Hill manifested itself on "To Zion", as Hill "creates an emotive space in which she can be vulnerable, sometimes uncomfortably so".
 Okla Jones of Essence declared the song as Hill's best, calling it "[p]erhaps the most beautiful song in Hill's entire body of work", while Victoria L. Johnson included it on a list of Hill's best songs published via Complex and stated: "The choir's chant of 'marching' propels the song to another level of intense devotion.
 Carlos Santana's incredible guitar playing only deepens the sonic connection."
 Ranking "To Zion" as Hill's third best song via The Guardian, Alexis Petridis called Hill's vocal performance captivating and remarked that it overshadowed Santana's guitar work.